iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 ```
 * Storage is initialized under the given path (`./alice-database`)
 * The password is set based on your password in `.env` file (`manager.setStrongholdPassword(process.env.SH_PASSWORD)`)
-* When you initialize the new database, a stronghold mnemonic (seed) is automatically generated and stored by default (`manager.storeMnemonic(SignerType.Stronghold)`).
+* When you initialize the new database, a Stronghold mnemonic (seed) is automatically generated and stored by default (`manager.storeMnemonic(SignerType.Stronghold)`).
 * The seed should be set only for the first time.
 In order to open already initialized database, you can simply use your password.

 The storage is encrypted at rest, so you need a strong password and location where to place your storage.

 :::warning
-We highly recommended you store your `stronghold` password encrypted on rest and separated from `stronghold` snapshots.
+We highly recommended you store your `Stronghold` password encrypted on rest and separated from `Stronghold` snapshots.

 Deal with the password with utmost care
 :::

 Technically speaking, the storage comprises two things:
-* A single file called `wallet.stronghold`, which contains `seed` and is secured by `stronghold` and encrypted at rest.
+* A single file called `wallet.stronghold`, which contains `seed` and is secured by `Stronghold` and encrypted at rest.
 The generated seed (mnemonic) serves as a cryptographic key from which all accounts and related addresses are generated.
 * Other data used by library that is stored under the `db` sub-directory.
 The includes account information, generated addresses, fetched messages, etc.  This data is used to speed up some operations, such as account creation, address generation, etc.

-One of the key principles behind `stronghold` based storage is that no one can extract a seed from the storage.
+One of the key principles behind `Stronghold` based storage is that no one can extract a seed from the storage.
 You deal with all accounts purely via an `AccountManager` instance.
 All complexities are hidden under the hood and dealt with securely.

 If you also want to store a seed somewhere else, you can use the `AccountManager.generateMnemonic()` method.
 This method will generate a random seed, and it can be used before the actual account initialization.